 If you are having trouble finding a difficult leak for roof repair, you’ll need to enlist a helper to stay in the house.
 You will need to get on the roof, around where the leak appears inside the house.
 Take a water hose up there with you, and run the hose onto the roof’s surface.
 Be methodical, and don’t move the hose too soon.
 Let the water run over the surface of the roof for several minutes before you move it.
 Have your helper inside the house give you a shout when they see a drip appearing on your ceiling.
 This will give you the approximate neighborhood of the leak and allow you to begin your roof repair.

 If this method is not effective, don’t be shy; start pulling up shingles in the general area you believe the leak to be located in.
-There will be plenty of evidence underneath the shingles like discolored felt paper and damaged wood, and you will be able to find the exact source of the leak.
+There will be plenty of evidence underneath the shingles, like discolored felt paper and damaged wood, and you will be able to find the exact source of the leak.

 Roof Repair Solutions For Small Leaks

 A shiner is a nail that missed its mark when the carpenter nailed the roof sheathing to the rafters, meaning the end of the nail will jut down through the underside of the roof.
-Cold, damp air escaping into your attic will condense on the bare end of the nail, coating it in a layer of frost, leaving the visible end of the nail looking white.
-On warmer days, this frost will melt and drip, creating your small leak.
+Cold, damp air escaping into your attic will condense on the bare end of the nail, coating it in a layer of frost and leaving the visible end of the nail looking white.
+On warmer days, this frost will melt and drip, creating a small leak.
 At night it will freeze again, and so on.

 Leaks caused by shiners won’t always show up if you’re looking from the surface of the roof, so you’ll need to look for them on the underside of the roof.
 The frost should make them easy to spot with a flashlight.